alexmitrani/Repeatr/README.md

 ## The End

 I hope you have found this interesting.
-If you want to recreate the analysis this should be possible by running [Repeatr.R](https://github.com/alexmitrani/Repeatr/blob/main/Repeatr.R) after installing the various libraries that are listed at the top of the file.
+If you want to recreate the analysis, this should be possible by running [Repeatr.R](https://github.com/alexmitrani/Repeatr/blob/main/Repeatr.R) after installing the various libraries that are listed at the top of the file.
 It is recommended to use a machine with 16 GB RAM or more to run the choice model.

 If you have any comments or suggestions please feel to add an issue to this repository.